deriteidavid/models_of_hhip_driven_emt_in_copd/README.md

-This repository contains code to reproduce some of the key results of our paper entitled: <br>
+This repository contains code to reproduce the key results of our paper entitled: <br>
 # HHIP’s Dynamic Role in Epithelial Wound Healing Reveals a Potential Mechanism of COPD Susceptibility
 available on bioRxiv: https://www.biorxiv.org/content/10.1101/2024.09.05.611545v1.abstract